cncf/tag-contributor-strategy/website/content/maintainers/templates/governance-elections.md

 work for project members and maintainers whose time is often better spent on project development, rather than governance.

-Before deciding to implement this governance model for a CNCF project, please reach out to [TAG Contributor Strategy] so that we can discuss how you might implement this for your CNCF project.
+We strongly recommend that you reach out to [TAG Contributor Strategy] with questions, assistance, or reviews before you implement this governance structure.

 ## Requirements